 g) for terrestrial radiocommunication stations or earth stations operating in the opposite direction of transmission4 and, in addition, operating in accordance with these Regulations, or to be so operated prior to the date of bringing the earth station assignment into service, or within the next three years from the date of dispatch of coordination data under No. 9.29, whichever is the longer, or from the date of the publication referred to in No. 9.38, as appropriate.
 (WRC-2000)

 MOD

-RESOLUTION 491 (Rev.WRC-19)
+RESOLUTION 491 (Rev.WRC-23)

 Administrative due diligence applicable to some satellite radiocommunication services

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 ...

 resolves